 No. When there's nothing being written to the drives, the OS will usually cache the entire directory structure.
 If for some reason disk activity persist, you might want to look into increasing the cache space in you OS.

 If you are experiencing performance issues you can select another method for network shares.
 Here's an explanation of the different polling methods you can choose:

-Depth 1: very fast. independent of number of files
+Depth 1: cpu/network cost ~0. independent of number of files

 folder a/ <-- detected (will always scan and clean (if enabled). unknown if it was added or removed)

 folder b/ <-- not detected

 Depth 2: performance depends on number of directories and files in top folder (media source) only